LorduFreeman/foundry-lordudice/README.md

 ![preview](pics/mix.png?raw=true)

 ## Installation
-To install, follow these instructions:

-1. Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
-2. Click the Install Module button and enter the following URL: https://raw.githubusercontent.com/LorduFreeman/foundry-lordudice/main/lordudice/module.json
-3. Click Install and wait for installation to complete.

-Alternatively, use the integrated module manager in Foundry.
+Use the integrated module manager in Foundry.

 ## Visual Previews
 A few of the included styles can be seen here (there are more than just those!).
 They look even better in action.